sage-code/eve/manual/data-types.md

 ## Implicit coercion
 In EVE the arithmetic operators are polymorphic.
 Numeric operators can do implicit data conversion to accommodate the data types and return an accurate result.
 Automatic conversion is possible only when there is no risk of loosing data precision.
-If there is a loss of data the program will generate a _run-time error_.
+If there is a loss of precision we can end-up with a _run-time error_.
+To prevent this EVE will implement a safe compile-time check.

 Implicit conversion is possible and _safe_ in this direction:

-Integer: -> Natural:-> Real: -> Complex.
+Integer -> Natural -> Real -> String.

 Explicit conversion is possible but _unsafe_ in this direction:

-Complex -> Real: ->  Natural:-> Integer.
+String -> Real ->  Natural:-> Integer

 ```
 given